Constrained multi-objective optimization of process design parameters in settings with scarce data: an application to adhesive bonding: Design of experiments

-Table \ref{tab:experiments} summarizes the parameters of the optimization algorithms.
 The simulator allows the analyst to experiment with different levels of noise.
 In real life, multiple factors cause noise to occur.
 One of these is the so-called \emph{contact angle}\footnote{Other noise factors could not be controlled in the simulator, so they are not further discussed.}: this typical measure reflects the extent to which the adhesive can maintain good contact with the material.
 This is important to achieve a strong adhesive bond.
-The contact angle depends on the type of material but also on impurities or contaminants such as wax, oil, plasticizers etc. present on the material surface.
+The contact angle depends on the type of material but also on impurities or contaminants such as wax, oil, plasticizers, etc. present on the material surface.
 Even though all samples in our setting are made of the same material, variations in the degree of these contaminants occur across samples, implying variations in contact angle.
 These result in noisy measurements of the final break strength of the bonded joints.
 A realistic value for the \emph{standard deviation of the contact angle} is $\gamma=30\%$ of the mean, which is what we use in our experiments.

-Given the experimental setting in Table \ref{tab:experiments}, each algorithm evaluates exactly 60 process configurations in the expensive way, with 5 replications per configuration (i.e., 300 expensive evaluations in total).
-Our Bayesian optimization approach uses an initial design of 20 process configurations (note that this is smaller than the usual choice of $k=10d$); exactly one infill point is then added in each of the following 40 iterations.
-The EAs, by contrast, uses an initial population size of 20 process configurations; in each of the $2$ successive generations, a novel population is constructed having the same size.
-As common in the literature, the fitness of the configuration outcomes is evaluated based on their sample means over the 5 replications (note that, by doing so, the EAs thus implicitly ignore the fact that this sample mean is in itself noisy and, hence, uncertain).
-The MO-GP approach takes into account both the sample mean and the sample variance though, as explained in Section \ref{sec:moo-meth}.
+Given the experimental setting in Table \ref{tab:experiments}, each algorithm evaluates exactly 60 process configurations in an expensive way, with 5 replications per configuration (i.e., 300 expensive evaluations in total).
+The BO algorithms start with an initial design of 20 process configurations (note that this is smaller than the usual choice of $k=11d-1$); exactly one infill point is then added in each of the following 40 iterations.
+The EMOAs, by contrast, use an initial population of 20 process configurations (the same initial set used by BO algorithms) and in each of the $2$ successive generations, a novel population is generated.
+As common in the literature, the fitness of the configuration outcomes is evaluated based on their sample means over the 5 replications (note that, by doing so, these algorithms implicitly ignore the fact that this sample mean is in itself uncertain).
+Our approach takes into account both the sample mean and the sample variance though, as explained in Section \ref{sec:moo-meth}.
 While a total budget of 300 evaluations may seem high, it allows us to also study the progress the algorithms would have obtained at lower budgets, as illustrated below.